Everything You Need to Know About B2B Mid-Funnel Content

 Mid-funnel content may take any (or more) of the following forms:

 This mid-funnel format often takes a psychological, action-oriented approach.
-For instance, CoSchedule, a WordPress editorial calendar plug-in, tracks the behavior of its audience and segments individuals based on their engagement within emails and on the site.
+For instance, CoSchedule tracks the behavior of its audience and segments individuals based on their engagement within emails and on the site.
 In the email below, CoSchedule acknowledges my recent lack of activity and responds by nurturing our relationship with information on new features and courses that relate to my role as an editorial manager.
-This is a strong of example of the role of mid-funnel content as an engaging, educational tool.
+This is a strong of example of mid-funnel content as an educational tool.

 E-books can be a great way to generate top-funnel leads.
 They can also serve to deepen the relationship between you and your audience by providing rich information on a particular topic.
 HubSpot is a pro at this strategy.
 Its persuasive, data-heavy e-books are not only embedded in blog posts, but also incorporated into the brand’s newsletter.
 As a mid-funnel tool, the focus is not on acquiring leads, but on assisting the buyer in his or her evaluation process.